oneminch/Notes/Databases.md

 ##### One-to-One (1:1)

 - Each record in one table is related to exactly one record in another table.
+- Foreign key can be placed in either table.
+- Foreign key column typically has a `UNIQUE` constraint.
+- Often implemented by splitting what could be one table into two.
 - e.g. Each user has one shipping address.

 ```sql